ShalekLab/alexandria/docs/introduction.md

 ### Data upload

-In Alexandria and SCP, data is organized into ‘studies’ which are projects containing data intended to be analyzed together.
+In Alexandria and the Single Cell Portal, data is organized into ‘studies’ which are projects containing data intended to be analyzed together.
 Visualizations of subsets of single cells are available within a study, and a study may contain data from many samples.
+An overview of visualizations provided on SCP can be found [here](https://github.com/broadinstitute/single_cell_portal/wiki/Visualizations-Overview).

 Data can be uploaded to Alexandria while samples are still being collected, while the analysis is in progress, or when the final analysis is complete.